 Ingredients

-• 250 grams grape leaves fresh or see notes to prepare your own
+• 250 grams grape leaves from a jar or see notes to prepare your own

 • 150 grams basmati rice long-grain, 3/4 cup